jmansoor/ICT_302_2019_Fall/assessments/self-evaluation_template.md

 ## I can identify and define key concepts in (web) content management.

-# In CMS class we went over several terms and definitions and applied them in our activites such as e-commerce, workflow, sponsered content, and patreons here are some examples:
+# In our CMS class we went over several terms and definitions and applied them in our activites such as e-commerce, workflow, sponsered content, and patreons here are some examples:

 * In Dr. Greenhalghs's lecture and activity he talked about e-commerce which is buying or selling products online and how people a make money out of content such as a Sponsored content who could be blogger or a social media influencer who is paid by a company to review a product someone from endgagdet which is a blogging site could be reviewing an Iphone and they could be sponsered by Apple or a patreon who uses things like donations or crowdfunding for sites like indigogo.